digital-assets-data/slate/source/index.html.md

 ## Trades

 You can pull individual trades on a per exchange/per pair basis.
 Historical trades are available for up to an hour at a time using the `startDate` and `endDate` parameters.
-You can use the parameters to cycle through historical trades and pull as much history as Digital Assets Data supports.
+You can use the parameters to cycle through historical trades and pull as much history as NYDIG Data supports.

 > Sample request: